Master of Health Services Administration

 Men and Women for Others: Thinkers, Inspirers, and Leaders in Health Services Administration

 The graduate program in health services administration (GPHSA) was established in 1958 and has a strong tradition of success in the field of health services administration.
-Upon successful completion of the program coursework and the administrative residency or practicum, students are awarded a master of health services administration (MHSA) degree.
+Upon successful completion of the program coursework and the administrative residency, students are awarded a master of health services administration (MHSA) degree.
 The program is accredited by the Commission on the Accreditation of Healthcare Management Education (CAHME).

 Xavier's Health Services Administration Graduate program has an excellent national reputation and is the only program in the country to have received inaugural CAHME awards two years in a row.

 Paid Administrative Residency

 Our graduate program offers a paid 8-12 month administrative residency under the preceptorship of senior-level management (presidents, vice presidents, chief executive officers).
-The annual residency stipend our students are receiving in 2019 is $43,417.
+The average annual residency stipend our students are receiving in 2023 is $56,500.